Phase Six

 Welcome to Phase Six!

-Phase Six and Realms of Tirakan are complete role-playing games.
-These rules and all associated materials are sufficient to play adventures in the world of Tirakan, as well as many other worlds.
-You can use these rules freely, and adventure with friends in any of the Phase Six worlds.
-Or you can create your own world based on the epochs available in this system.
+Phase Six and Realms of Tirakan are both complete role-playing games.
+The rules and all associated materials are sufficient to play adventures in the world of Tirakan, as well as any other world within Phase Six.
+You can use these rules freely, and adventure with friends.
+Alternatively you can create your very own world based on the eras and settings within the system.

-The name Phase Six stands for the rulebook itself.
+Phase Six is the name of the core rulebook itself.
 More information on available worlds and expansions can be found later in this chapter.

-This system is available as a PDF and can be played completely without electronic aids.
-However, the focus of the system in our modern times is to be played over an internet platform such as Discord, Teamspeak or similar.
+The Phase Six system is available for download as a PDF and can be played without a digital device.
+However, the focus of the system is to be played over an internet platform such as Discord, Teamspeak or similar.
 The associated platform https://phasesix.org offers all kinds of tools for managing characters and campaigns.
-In addition, dice can be rolled here, and dice results can optionally be passed on to a Discord chat.
+In addition you can roll any check directly on your character page and optionally display the results in your Discord chat.

 What is a role-playing game?

-To be precise, we are talking about pen and paper role-playing games, not computer games.
-Traditionally, a role-playing game is played with 2-4 players and a game master at a table, whereby the board is replaced by character sheets and dice as opposed to a board game.
+In this case we are, of course, talking about pen and paper role-playing games, not computer games.
+Traditionally, a role-playing game is played with 2-4 players and a game master, with players using character sheets and dice to play.

 The role-playing game always tells a story that is carried and spun on by all the players.
-The players create characters for a role-playing round, i.e. fictitious figures, which are recorded on character sheets.
+The players create characters for a game session or campaign.
 The character sheet contains the description of the character, his or her origins, interests and abilities.
-The latter are recorded in numerical values, because action in the role-playing game requires so-called tests or rolls, which determine the outcome of an action.
+The latter are recorded in numerical values, because action in the role-playing game requires so-called checks or rolls, which determine the outcome of an action.
+For example:

 Tom has decided to join a role-playing group with Julia, the game leader.
-Julia has chosen for her round that there will be an adventure on Earth in the year 1982.
-Since the story is supposed to be in the style of a retro-science fiction mystery, Julia has chosen the epoch "The Cold War and the 80s" as well as the "Horror Extension".
+Julia has chosen an adventure on Earth in the year 1982.
+Since the story is supposed to be in the style of a retro-science fiction mystery, Julia has chosen the era "The Cold War and the 80s" as well as the "Horror Extension".

-So Tom decides to create Jamie, a journalist with high school diplomas, as the character.
-He chooses the character templates "Journalist" and " High School", and uses these to complete his character.
-On the character sheet he can now see the characteristics of his character.
+So Tom decides to create his character Jamie, a journalist with a high school degree.
+He chooses the character templates "Journalist" and " High School".
+On the character sheet he can now see the attributes of his character.

 Due to the chosen background, Jamie has particularly high initial values in skills such as Investigation, Communication and Politics.
 However, in Shooting or Acrobatics his skills are rudimentary at best.